timmtzschach/period/README.md

 # @ttzschach/period

-## Period/Date-pair utility library to help define periods which are defined as a pair of two date objects - a from- and toDate (start-/endDate)
+Date utility library to help define periods as a pair of two Date objects - a from- and toDate (alias: start-/endDate).

-## It allows for both historic and futurisitic Date definitions thus creating periods that range from the past into the future
+Allows for both historic & futurisitic Date definitions, thus creating periods that range from the past into the future.

 ````js
 import { getPeriodDates, Period } from "@ttzschach/period";